anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ![png](/assets/intuitive-harris_17_0.png)

-And with this, we have implemented the Harris corner detection algorithm and we haven't talked about thing like fitting ellipses, Taylor series approximation or any of that stuff.
-And this implementation is equivalent to the other implementations of this algorithm.
+And with this, we have implemented the Harris corner detection algorithm and we haven't talked about things like fitting ellipses, Taylor series approximation, or any of that stuff.
+This implementation is equivalent to the other implementations of this algorithm.

-Hopefully you now understand how this algorithm works and enjoyed it.
+Hopefully, you now understand how this algorithm works and enjoy it.